 This flexible and continuous approach to performance management is reinventing the reviews cycle.
 If a manager doesn’t want any “hard discussions” at the end of the year, he should initiate “easy discussions” throughout the year.
 It builds better relationships and improves overall team success.

-Moving forward, we can expect that flexible goals, continuous feedback and performance management, based on emotional intelligence becomes a standard.
-For this to happen, top management will have to invest in modern HR technology and learn to communicate effectively.
+Moving forward, we can expect that flexible goals, continuous feedback and performance management, based on emotional intelligence, will become a standard.
+In addition, we should remember that any problem is just a challenge e.x. even a Bad Hire you can Turn into Success.
+For all this to happen, top management will have to invest in modern HR technology and learn how to communicate effectively.